zzzz465/Rimworld-automatic-mod-sorter/readme.md

 Race add mod : go to 9~12 if it have any dependency relation. go to 13 if it doesn't have any.

-13. Hair/trait/story teller/faction add
+13.Hair/trait/story teller/faction add

-14~15. item/terrain/object/simple mod like add animals.
+14~14.9. item/terrain/object/simple mod like add animals.
-15. simple mod or mods that don't modify mod many.
+15.simple mod or mods that don't modify mod many.

 15~16. mod that affact AI behavior
 example: haul to stack, while you're up

-17. interface / user convenience
+17.interface / user convenience

 18~ always load last
 *****